 2. Leverage on-page SEO

-As mentioned above, content that ads value is only half of the equation.
+Content that ads value is only half of the equation.
 If you have not optimized the content for search engines, it will never be seen by anyone.
 Content that is SEO optimized is one of the best ways to increase your website’s organic traffic.

 On-page SEO as well as website optimization, includes many different factors, such as optimizing images, HTML tags, title and header tags as well as using internal links.